 Now that you have taken the time to write your first or maybe even second Ebook, the next thing to bear in mind is how to start promoting your Ebooks so that you can make money off them, and if you decide to share it, you still need a proper distribution channel.

-A website can do a lot to help you promote your book, and especially it gets tons of targeted traffic.
+A website can do a lot to help you promote your book, especially if it gets tons of targeted traffic.
 Here is an article I recommend you read to help you get started with owning and scaling your website or blog.

 Before diving deep into the basics and hardcore part of owning a website or running a blog, allow me to assume that you at least have a basic knowledge of how a complete website or a blog should run, so it’s time to stop talking start doing.